jared-hughes/DesmosText/README.md

 # DesmosText

-DesmosText serves as a near one-to-one mapping between Desmos graphs in JSON and human-readable text files.
+DesmosText serves as a Domain-Specific Language (DSL) with a nearly one-to-one mapping between Desmos graphs in JSON and human-readable text files.
 DesmosText uses the `.dest` file extension.

 WARNING: DesmosText is not yet stable.
 Do not use it with the expectation that `.dest` files will continue to work in the future.